nlenno1/moviewiki-ms3/readme_assets/testing.md

 # MovieWiki Testing

-## Manual Testing
+# Manual Testing

 ---

-### User Stories
+## User Stories

 **Casual/First Time User**
 <details>
   <summary>As a Casual/First Time User, I want to be able to:</summary>

 - Find out more about MovieWiki and how to use it
-    - The About page, which is easily accessabily from the navbar or sidenav at all times, contains all the information needed.
+    - The About page, which is easily accessible from the navbar or sidenav at all times, contains all the information needed.
 - Search for specific movies or view all movies
-    - On the hompage the user can search for any movies using the searchbar or they can view all movies via the Movies navbar dropdown menu
+    - On the home page the user can search for any movies using the search bar or, they can view all movies via the Movies navbar dropdown menu
-- Find the highest rateed movies and the latest releases
+- Find the highest rated movies and the latest releases
     - On the home page, when a user not logged in, the first movie carousel contains the top 15 highest rated movies and the second contains the 15 films with the latest release dates.
 - View information about those movies
     - All information about a movie is accessible by clicking on the movie image on any movie display.